MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 ## <a name="executeinparallel-string-functionname-string-optionalcallbackfunctionname-"></a>executeInParallel(string functionName, string optionalCallbackFunctionName)

 Executes the function for each account that the selector returns.
-After the function is executed for all selected accounts, Bing calls the optional callback function.
+After the function is executed for all selected accounts, Scripts calls the optional callback function.

 > [!NOTE]
 > The script may execute a maximum of 50 accounts in parallel each time the script runs.
 You may call this method once or multiple times but the total number of accounts all calls process must not exceed 50.
 If a call exceeds the 50 account maximum for the script, none of the accounts in the call are executed.
 To limit the number of accounts the selector returns, consider using the `withLimit` or `withIds` method.